Covid-19: Join the race to end the Pandemic

 About this appeal

-The recent outbreak of COVID-19 in India has severely reduced vaccine availability globally.
-And has shown us all why it's so important to ensure everyone has access to the vaccine.
+The outbreak of COVID-19 in India severely reduced vaccine availability globally, and has shown us all why it's so important to ensure everyone has access to the vaccine.

-Even with the recent availability issues, we've still delivered an amazing number of vaccines.
+Even with the recent availability issues, UNICEF has still delivered an amazing number of vaccines to date.

-Update May 2021: So far the Covax partnership has provided over 68 million Covid-19 vaccines for people in more than 124 countries.
+Update September 2021: So far the COVAX partnership has provided over 272 million COVID-19 vaccines for people in 141 countries and territories.

 Be part of history, by making a life changing donation now.